Iskers/Assignment_1-Circuits/README.rst

 study\_.py
 ~~~~~~~~~~
 This file holds the class ``Study`` which, after initialized, can be called with a study function.
+This class takes
+one argument and has one property, velocity.
 A study function
 utilizes the classes private functions to perform some studies on a circuit.
 A circuit should be designed and controlled
 before using these functions.
 If one is to create new studies they should be created as public member functions to be
 called from this class.

 page_generator.py
 ~~~~~~~~~~~~~~~~~
 This file is used for generating HTML reports for studies of circuits.
+It holds two classes, ``HTMLSerializer`` and ``HTMLPageGenerator``.
+The first holds functions required for the latter.
+The latter is used in by main to generate a HTML study file which represents the circuit.
+It has two public functions which can be used, either with custom circuits or with the default circuit, which is *circuit.tsv* in *templates*.
+To simplify all HTML files and sources are in the same folder: *templates*.

 Testing
 -------